gatsbyjs/gatsby/docs/blog/2020-05-29-gazette/index.md

 Our friends at Contentful developed an [official Gatsby starter](https://github.com/contentful/starter-gatsby-blog) that you can use for blogging.
 The team over there also produce a new podcast on Web Development, and they recently had [an episode about Gatsby](https://anchor.fm/contentful-creators/episodes/E4--A-Conversation-about-Gatsby-and-Static-Site-Generators--Nikan-Shahidi-ed9mnc).

-## What a month!
+## 🙂 What a month!

 May was an incredible month for Gatsby, our community, and the entire ecosystem!
-Keep up to date on new products and features from Gatsby by subscribing to our newsletter!
+But June will be even more exciting!
+[Register for Gatsby Days](https://www.gatsbyjs.com/resources/gatsby-days/) and you'll hear about all of the new products and features we have coming this year.